 Rafting in Três Coroas: Fun and excitment in a rafting adventure.
 Day trip of 200 km in our van.
 Lots of language practice.

-Climbing mount Botucaraí: Monte Botucaraí, the highest point in the state, is located 35 km away from the school.
+Climbing mount Botucaraí: Monte Botucaraí, is located 35 km away from the school.
 Bring water and a sandwich in your backpack and steam up the mountain.
 It's an easy climb.
 If you like trekking, you'll enjoy it.
 Transportation is in our van in the company of instructors.

 Lagoa dos Patos - São Lourenço: Spend a weekend in bungalows at a lake beach 350 km away.
 Transportation in our van in the company of instructors.

 We maintain three brand-new single apartments (Athenas Building) and one 2-bedroom and 2-bathroom apartment (São Lucas Building).
 They are all fully-furnished and are located near the school and a short walk to downton.

 The view looking north from the top of São Lucas Building is striking and the sunrises and sunsets magnificent.

 We also have a lovely little 1-bedroom cottage in the backyard of the school, surrounded by fruit trees.

 For short-term students we maintain a comfortable studio in a residence hall.